luluzhou1/alinush.github.io/_includes/refs.md

 [^ZBKplus22e]: **Caulk: Lookup Arguments in Sublinear Time**, by Arantxa Zapico and Vitalik Buterin and Dmitry Khovratovich and Mary Maller and Anca Nitulescu and Mark Simkin, *in Cryptology ePrint Archive, Paper 2022/621*, 2022, [[URL]](https://eprint.iacr.org/2022/621)

 [^ZCQplus20]: **The Move Prover**, by Zhong, Jingyi Emma and Cheang, Kevin and Qadeer, Shaz and Grieskamp, Wolfgang and Blackshear, Sam and Park, Junkil and Zohar, Yoni and Barrett, Clark and Dill, David L., *in Computer Aided Verification*, 2020

+[^ZDLplus22e]: **Practical Asynchronous Distributed Key Generation: Improved Efficiency, Weaker Assumption, and Standard Model**, by Haibin Zhang and Sisi Duan and Chao Liu and Boxin Zhao and Xuanji Meng and Shengli Liu and Yong Yu and Fangguo Zhang and Liehuang Zhu, *in Cryptology ePrint Archive, Paper 2022/1678*, 2022, [[URL]](https://eprint.iacr.org/2022/1678)

 [^ZGKplus17]: **vSQL: Verifying Arbitrary SQL Queries over Dynamic Outsourced Databases**, by Y. Zhang and D. Genkin and J. Katz and D. Papadopoulos and C. Papamanthou, *in IEEE SP'17*, 2017